vivek-appscms/linguistto/translate/vietnamese-to-english.md

 ---
 layout: translate
 fileName: vietnamese_to_english
 from: vi
 to: en
 permalink: vietnamese-to-english-sentence-translation
+tool: vietnamese-to-english-sentence-translation
 ---